 The South West (SW) Cancer Alliances and Public Health England wanted to understand the variation in screening uptake across their geography to identify areas of good practice, and to address health equalities in more deprived areas and for those with additional needs, such as mental health and learning disabilities.
-SCW were asked to carry out an audit of screening activities and present the findings in the form of a cancer screening directory to be shared at a regional stakeholder event to inform future planning.
+SCW was asked to carry out an audit of screening activities and present the findings in the form of a cancer screening directory to be shared at a regional stakeholder event to inform future planning.

 The mapping tool provided a visually informative way of displaying the screening activities, as well as highlighting relevant geographic issues such as learning disability/ mental health/ age / deprivation rates in an easy-to-interpret visual format.